stormuk/storm-twitter-for-wordpress/readme.txt

 Tags: twitter, oauth, feed, tweets
 Requires at least: 3.4
 Tested up to: 3.5
-Stable tag: 2.0
+Stable tag: 2.0.2
-Version: 2.0
+Version: 2.0.2
 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Twitter API 1.1 compliant plugin that provides a single function for getting an array of a twitter timeline for use by theme developers.
+Twitter API 1.1 compliant plugin that provides a function to get an array of tweets from the auth'd users Twitter feed for use in themes.

 == Description ==